 Amy: Well, there’s a lot of parents that actually tell their girls to get abortions, which I’m always …

 Jim: From Christian homes?

 Amy: From Christian homes, which I’m completely shocked by, even pastors sometimes.

 Jim: Just purely the shame.

 Amy: Pure shame.
-This girl was very young, like 15 or so in our faith group.
+There was one woman that um … this girl was very young, like 15 or so in our Embrace Grace group.
 And she came in and she was very terrified of actually giving birth and that was her prayer request every week.
-I'm so scared.
-I mean, she's just a little girl, you know.
-She's so scared of giving birth and she kept praying … saying that was her prayer request.
-So, one of our leaders was talking to her and she's like, "You know, there's an epidural you can get it there.
+I’m so scared.
+I mean, she’s just a little girl, you know.
+She’s so scared of giving birth and she kept praying … saying that was her prayer request.
+So, one of our leaders was talking to her and she’s like, “You know, there’s an epidural you can get it there.
 It does hurt, but life goes on, you know.
-It's gonna be okay.
-You can get an epidural."
-And she's like, "No, I can't get an epidural."
-And she said, "Well, you know, usually insurance pays for it and you probably can get that."
-And she said, "No, you don't understand.
-My mom said it's my punishment for getting pregnant.
-I'm not allowed to get an epidural."
+It’s gonna be okay.
+You can get an epidural.”
+And she’s like, “No, I’m … I’m not … I can’t get an epidural.”
+And she said, “Well, you know, usually insurance pays for it and you probably can get that.”
+And she said, “No, you don’t understand.
+My mom said it’s my punishment for getting pregnant.
+I’m not allowed to get an epidural.”

 Jim: --that’s a good point.